isaiassf22/isaiassf22/README.md

 ## Hello, I'm Isaias 👋

 <p> Hi, I'm a sofware Enginner who worked on more than 30 projects.
 I've been developing on web javascript projects about one year.
-Now I'm studying python,focusin on task automation and artificial Inteligence
+Now I'm studying python,focusin on task automation and artificial Inteligence.😀 🧑‍💻 </p>
-    for developers.😀 🧑‍💻 </p>

 ## I code with: